 Not only that, regression testing opens the gates of advantages for both the QA team and the customers.

 For the QA department, Regression testing includes documenting the process of performing autotests in detail.
-This documentation provides system specs, test designs, bug reports, operator findings, and other information pertaining to software.
+This documentation provides system specs, test designs, bug reports, operator findings, and other information about software.
 Not just testing engineers but also developers and stakeholders may make use of this information.

 Another significant benefit of regular regression testing is that it enables testing engineers to ensure that new product features do not impact the stability of the core program, which is critical for maintaining a high degree of product quality.

-For the customers, Updates have the potential to introduce flaws into a software product.
+For the customers, Updates have the potential to introduce flaws in a software product.
 Regression testing assists quality assurance engineers in reducing the number of problems in a product.

 Automated tests enable quality assurance experts to accelerate quality assurance reviews and ease the software upgrade process.

-1.9 Hold on to Peer Reviews Quite Often
+2.15 Hold On to Peer Reviews Quite Often

 It is said to be a good practice in software development to take peer reviews periodically.
 The main reason for taking peer review is to know what the competitors think of your product and what is their take on it.
 This method enables continuous verification, that all changes have been made and the installation has fulfilled your high requirements.
 It also benefits your team by exposing each of your team members to different projects and groups on a regular basis, providing continuous learning and growth opportunities.